Lice Clinics of America® Honors Teachers and School Nurses

 How Much Do Screenings Cost?

-Head lice screenings at Lice Clinics of America in Murray and Clearfield cost $20, but in appreciation of all our teachers and school nurses do, we offer free screenings for them.
+Head lice screenings at Lice Clinics of America in Murray and Salt Lake City cost $20, but in appreciation of all our teachers and school nurses do, we offer free screenings for them.

 I Have Lice – Now What?